reetp/PHP-TImer/README.md

 Therefore if you only do start() and stop() once, one queue item will be added.

-If you call Timer::start() and Timer::stop() multiple times without calling Timer::reset(), multiple entries will get added to the queue.
+If you call Timer::start() and Timer::stop() multiple times without calling Timer::reset() then multiple entries will get added to the queue.

-Then, when you call Timer::get(), the function will go through every queue entry, calculate the time that it took to execute and sum everything up to get the total time.
+Then, when you call Timer::get() the function will go through every queue entry, calculate the time that it took to execute and sum everything up to get the total time.

 Whenever you need to restart the calculation just call Timer::reset().
 That will clear the queue of current times.